SaraBaradaran/C-Compiler/README.md

 * flex
 * bison

-Flex and BisonFlex and Bison are tools for building programs that handle structured input.
+Flex and Bison are tools for building programs that handle structured input.
-They wereoriginally tools for building compilers, but they have proven to be useful in many other areas.
+They were originally tools for building compilers, but they have proven to be useful in many other areas.

 You can get and install flex & bison tools using below commands:
 ```